CBICA/HistoReg/README.md

 # Download and Compile

-By downloading HistoReg, you aggree to our [license](https://www.med.upenn.edu/sbia/software-agreement.html).
+By downloading HistoReg, you agree to our [license](https://www.med.upenn.edu/sbia/software-agreement.html).

 Showing an example set of commands to download and compile HistoReg on a Linux machine (analogous steps apply for Windows machines):